 clearing in and out of Barbuda

-There has been confusion in the past about visitors to Barbuda having to clear customs in Antigua first, and then leave Barbuda within 24 hours – this is not always the case; some details of what to do are listed here on Noonsite Antigua and Barbuda.
-Those wishing to come to Barbuda before Antigua or stay longer, can contact the Controller of Customs in Antigua at least 48 hours before, by e-mail at [email protected] or on (+268) 462 0829 and get the required permission.
+There has been confusion in the past about visitors to Barbuda having to clear customs in Antigua first, and then leave Barbuda within 24 hours – this is not always the case; some details of what to do are listed on the above sites but those wishing to come to Barbuda before Antigua or stay longer, can contact the Controller of Customs in Antigua at least 48 hours before, by e-mail at [email protected] or on (+268) 462 0829 and get the required permission.

 For more information on this call Matthew John, our own Customs Officer at Barbuda Customs on his cell phone (+268) 722-7210